top of page

 Crate

-Dogs at any age should not be crated more than 3-4 hours at a time!
+We should not crate dogs at any age more than 3-4 hours at a time!

 You can purchase a 24" crate with a divider which will last to adulthood.
 By using a divider, crate space can be limited during training.
-Pups only need enough space to lay down.
+Pups only need enough space to lie down.
 Your pup will not want to potty in his/her space.
-Extend divided space as pup grows.
+Extend divided space as the pup grows.

 We also feed our dogs in their crates.